Skip to main content Skip to footer

 FEE-HELP

-If you are an Australian citizen looking to study a Bachelor degree, you may be eligible to receive a FEE-HELP loan from the Australian government’s Study Assist scheme.
-To find out more, visit their Study Assist page.
+If you are an Australian citizen looking to pursue a bachelor’s degree, you may be eligible to receive a FEE-HELP loan from the Australian government’s Study Assist scheme.
+To learn more about it, visit the Study Assist page.

 Learn More